All Episodes

 And Obama's not going to get away with ultimately totally destroying this country.

-But your comment about Kasich, the governor of Ohio, that's where all this Resistance is happening, folks.
+But your comment about Kasich, the governor of Ohio, that's where all this resistance is happening, folks.

 The states, the states is where resistance and opposition to Obamacare is taking place.

-The states is where tax reform is taking place starting.
+The states is where tax reform is taking place, starting.

-The states is where uh whatever opposition to the latest crisis of the day, be it health care or immigration, the st uh or guns, the states, the majority of which were the Republican governors.
+The states is where whatever opposition to the latest crisis of the day, be it healthcare or immigration, or guns, the states, the majority of which were the Republican governors, that's where this is all being dealt with.

-That's and you're not hearing about it, though they're gonna get a lot of press coverage.
+They'll get a lot of press coverage.

-But that's where this is happening, and I feel good about it.
+But that's where this is happening.

-So I like the fact that he called here wanted to praise Kasich.
+So I like the fact that he called here, wanted to praise Kasich.

 These people deserve it.

-There are a number of governors and other officials and people at the grassroots uh level in states all across the country.
+There are a number of governors and other officials and people at the grassroots level in states all across the country.

 I mean, you look at California, more and more athletes are coming.